-"A small negative candle was formed on the daily chart with minor upper and lower shadows.
-Technically, this pattern indicates a consolidation movement in the market," Nagaraj Shetti, Technical Research Analyst at HDFC Securities said.
+"A long bull candle was formed on the daily chart with gap up opening (body gap, not a western gap).
+This indicates an upside breakout of the larger consolidation movement around 16,800-17,200 levels," Nagaraj Shetti, Technical Research Analyst at HDFC Securities.

 We have collated 15 data points to help you spot profitable trades: